google’s personalized search results & other links between on and offline

 SEOMoz posted recently about how “Personalization of Google Results Creates a Huge Advertising Opportunity.”
 As usual, Rand Fishkin is on to something.

 Essentially, the concept involves using offline (or traditional advertising mediums) to tell people to take a specific action online.
-In this case, Fishkin suggests that directing viewers/listeners to Google a brand name that will “bias” future related search results towards that brand.
+In this case, Fishkin suggests that directing viewers/listeners to Google a brand name will “bias” future related search results towards that brand.
 And it’s all possible thanks to Google’s personalized search results – the now default search mode where expressions of brand preference or brand affinity “influence” future searches in favor of the brand’s domain.

 The opportunities to create offline marketing campaigns that deliver online results go far beyond the brand preference mechanism of personalized search.
 Fishkin talks about the 2010 Super Bowl and how advertisers were focused (maybe obsessed) with driving people to their digital properties.
 He wonders why advertisers didn’t take a page from Pontiac’s marketing playbook and tell viewers to Google their brand name.
 After all, Fishkin suggests, it would have made more sense to do it now than in 2007, when the Pontiac spot ran.